nymtech/docs/content/run-nym-nodes/mixnodes.md

 If your node is not mixing correctly, you will notice that its status is not green.
 Ensure that your node handles both IPv4 and IPv6 traffic, and that its public `--host` is set correctly.
 If you're running on cloud infrastructure, you may need to explicitly set the `--announce-host` (see below).

+Nodes join the active mixing set once they have achieved a reputation score of 100 or above.

 ### Viewing command help